DigTheDoug/simpsonstv/README.md

 Here we are in the year 2025 and yet another modification of Brandon Withrow's [Waveshare-version TV build](https://withrow.io/simpsons-tv-build-guide-waveshare).

-This one includes some great changes from [Jeremy Whelchel's updated version](https://github.com/jeremywhelchel/simpsonstv), notably the touchscreen support and adds onto those as well for more recent Raspberry Pi OS (Bookworm) support.
+This one includes some great changes from [Jeremy Whelchel's updated version](https://github.com/jeremywhelchel/simpsonstv), notably the touchscreen support and adds onto those as well for more recent Raspberry Pi OS (Bullseye) support.

+Of course, as I finish and publish this project that I started mid last 2024, Bullseye is now considered legacy and superceded by Bookworm.
+Although I have not tested Bookworm, considering the core issue was the older players that wouldn't work, I don't see any reason why this wouldn't still work on Bookworm.

-## Modern Raspberry Pi OS (Bookworm) support
+## Modern Raspberry Pi OS (Bullseye) support

 The core issue in making this project in 2025 (I actually began in 2024) is that the original guide uses the legacy version of RaspberryPi OS (Buster) along with a video player `omxplayer` that no longer works on the newer version of the OS.
-Jeremy's version uses a newer player `mpv` that unfortunately I also could not get to work on the newest OS (Bookworm) (Lite) on a PI Zero.
+Jeremy's version uses a newer player `mpv` that unfortunately I also could not get to work on the newest OS (Bullseye) (2024-03-12, Lite) on a PI Zero.
 I didn't want to rely on the legacy OS, so I wanted to see if I could get it working in the modern OS using trusty ol' [VLC][vlc].

 After much thrashing here it is.